-At The Open University, I lead the ‘Intimacies and the Private Sphere’ work stream in the Citizenship and Governance strategic research area, having previously been Co-director of the Families, Relationships and Communities Programme in the Centre for Citizenship, Identities and Governance (CCIG).
+I am the Associate Director the Citizenship and Governance strategic research area and lead the Gender, Intimacies, Sexuality (GENIES) research stream.
+I was previously Co-director of the Families, Relationships and Communities Programme in the Centre for Citizenship, Identities and Governance (CCIG).

 I am interested in exploring interdisciplinary approaches for researching and theorizing intimacy and personal relationships, working in the fields of Family and Sexuality Studies.
 I also have established interests in mixed methods and multiple qualitative methods research.
 I have completed RCUK-funded projects on couple relationships, lesbian parenthood, intimacy and sexuality in families, and post-divorce fatherhood.
+I am currently completing a Wellcome Trust (UNS39780) project on LGBTQ youth and mental health with Liz McDermott (Lancaster University).
 My recent ESRC-funded study on long-term couple relationships Enduring Love?
-(RES-063-23-3056) has received widespread critical acclaim, with findings being reported in the national and international media, and published in academic, self-help, relationship support and educational formats.
+(RES-063-23-3056) has received awards for impact and widespread critical acclaim, with findings being reported in the national and international media, and published in academic, self-help, relationship support and educational formats.

 Recent doctoral research student supervision includes:

 Amy Dean (current), Young people and sex education

 Tom Whitney (current), Same-sex couples in serodiscordant partnerships in the UK